LLNL/axom/src/docs/sphinx/dev_guide/bamboo.rst

 .. ## further review from Lawrence Livermore National Laboratory.
 .. ##

-.. _citesting-label:
+.. _bamboo-label:

 ======================================================
-Continuous Integration (Bamboo)
+Bamboo: Continuous Integration
 ======================================================

 We use our `Bamboo project <https://lc.llnl.gov/bamboo/browse/ASC>`_ for